marcus-downing/drupal-odbc-sqlsrv/README.md

 );
 ```

 Note that the value of `odbc_driver` must match up to the name you gave it in the ODBC settings.
+The name `'SQL Server Native Client 11.0'` should be the default when the Microsoft driver is installed.

 ## Alternatively, FreeTDS